 Description of Core and Elective Courses

 Core Required Courses

 Microeconomics is mainly concerned with how individuals and firms behave in markets with different degrees of competitiveness.
 This course provides students with the basic concepts, analytical framework and way of thinking of microeconomics.
-We will first analyze how consumers and firms make decisions when markets are competitive, and how those decisions are agreegated to form market demand and supply.
+We will first analyze how consumers and firms make decisions when markets are competitive, and how those decisions are aggregated to form market demand and supply.
 We will next consider imperfectly competitive markets and study how firm behavior changes as degrees of competitiveness vary.
-If time allows, we also briefly look at some major results of economists’ efforts to make economic models more realistic.

 For government officials of modern societies, knowledge of Macroeconomics is indispensable for providing any constructive policy recommendations, which in a large extent affect people’s welfare.
 Even for an ordinary citizen, knowledge of Macroeconomics also plays an important role in understanding complicated (and sometimes confusing) economic phenomena in his/her daily life.
 Due to this importance, this course is designed to provide students a solid foundation in Macroeconomics.

 Broadly speaking, the topics to be covered consist of (i) a brief introduction of national income, (ii) the meaning of inflation and its relation to the monetary system, (iii) the models of exchange rates, (iv) the determination of unemployment, and (v) basic economic growth theories.
 Since this course is introductory, the requirement for mathematics is NOT that high.
 The college-level calculus knowledge will be sufficient to understand the course materials.
 Actually, students will only use differential calculus but not integral calculus.